FarmBot-Docs/farmbot-genesis/v1.5/Extras/bom/electronics-and-wiring.md

 # Pi Adapter Board

-This PCB mounts directly onto the Raspberry Pi's GPIO pin header and provides connectors for the push buttons and LED indicators, as well as a real-time clock for time keeping in offline situtations.
+This PCB mounts directly onto the Raspberry Pi's GPIO pin header and provides connectors for the push buttons and LED indicators, as well as a real-time clock for time keeping in offline situations.
 [Click here to download the source files](https://drive.google.com/drive/folders/1smMUQ9R8Rn1bX8MzWhdo6laAXFfcK3Vo).

 |                              |                              |
 |------------------------------|------------------------------|